Shopify/maintenance_tasks/README.md

 following types are supported:

 * Arrays
-* Procs and lambdas that return an Array.
+* Procs and lambdas that optionally accept the Task instance, and return an Array.
+* Callable objects that receive one argument, the Task instance, and return an Array.
-* Methods that return an Array.
-The method is called on the task instance.
+* Methods that return an Array, called on the Task instance.

 For enumerables that don't match the supported types, a text field will be rendered instead.